Ohpeii/nitro-sniper/README.md

 # Installation methods
 #### Heroku (recommended)
 Click on the image below and login to continue the setup.<br>
+> ❗ It's currently impossible to deploy a new heruoku instance.
+See [#115](https://github.com/GiorgioBrux/nitro-sniper-enhanced/issues/115)<br>

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new?button-url=https%3A%2F%2Fgithub.com%2Fgiorgiobrux%2Fnitro-sniper-enhanced&template=https%3A%2F%2Fgithub.com%2Fgiorgiobrux%2Fnitro-sniper-enhanced%2Ftree%2Fmaster)
 Make sure you go to your app -> Configure dynos/Resources and turn off `web` and start `worker`.<br>
 You can then see logs by clicking on `More` (top right) and then `View logs`.<br>